 Amount saved (annually): INR.18600 (1550*12)

 You may wonder after looking above statistics.
-The amount saved annually is sufficient to buy health insurance policy for your family.
+The amount saved annually is sufficient to buy a health insurance policy for your family.

-Check with part-time positions
+Check with part-time positions.

 However, you need to be extra cautious before applying to such jobs since most of them are scams.
 There are job search engines such as first naurki.com, internshala.com, letsintern.com and searchmycampus.com, which are designed particularly for college students for part-time jobs.
-You can even seek help for part-time job from your contacts such as family and friends.
+You can even seek help for a part-time job from your contacts such as family and friends.